VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

 shown.
 Selecting the station in usage mode also shows every supported recipe known by the player, grouped into the usual recipe-type tabs.

+The main way is to provide stations with tab registrations.
+But this API can be used if a tab is registered elsewhere to inject additional stations.

 `is_recipe_supported(recipe)` receives the complete normalized recipe table, including `items`, `outputs`, `type`, and any custom fields.
 Synthetic fuel recipes have the form `{ type = "fuel", width = 1, items = { fuel_item },